goyalpramod/BabyComfyUI/README.md

 # BabyComfyUI
-A simple minimalist reproduction of ComfyUI
+A simple, minimalist reproduction of ComfyUI.
+This is the idea that [virgil](https://tryvirgil.org/) is built on top of!